 The next Russian short film was also made by Drankov.
 Inspired by the success of “dramatic” work, he decided to try his hand at comedy.
 This is a story about a man who fell in love with a cook.
 Because of his love he undergoes – one after another – a series of classic comic misadventures.

 Drama in the near Moscow Gypsy’s camp (1908)

 It was the first Russian domestic drama.
 The last frame of the movie can be considered as a small masterpiece.
 The filmmakers managed to tell a love story of Aleko and Aza.

-Vladislav Starevich made the first Russian animated film (and the first stop motion puppet film with a story) in 1910 – Lucanus Cervus.
+Vladislav Starevich made the first Russian animated film (and the first stop motion puppet film with a story) in 1910.
+It was Lucanus Cervus.